 Meaning: A cat-lover, a fancier of cats.

 In Play: This Good Word refers specifically to cat cats, not loose or spiteful women, or cool jazz musicians.
 That doesn't mean we cannot use it playfully: "Well, I find her a bit catty and I'm not an ailurophile."
-Of course, dogs tend to be ailurophiles in the strictest sense.
-However, if your dog runs away from cats, he suffers from ailurophobia.
+Of course, dogs tend to be ailurophiles in the strictest sense (yum-yum!).
+However, if your dog runs away from cats, it suffers from ailurophobia.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!